 The Cloud Security Alliance offers a cloud-specific framework, which outlines the following four key phases:

 - Preparation and follow-on review.
 The preparation phase of cloud incident response includes tooling and controls implementation; staff training on cloud services, cloud security capabilities and cloud threats; and the creation of cloud response policies and playbooks.
-This phase involves everything done to enable a security team to handle cloud incidents before one occurs.
+This phase involves everything done to enable a security team to handle cloud incidents before they occur.

 The following best practices should be considered when building and executing cloud incident response strategies: